If you are wondering if RO DBT is for you, take these evidence-based measures and find out:

 • Seek self-understanding and create change when necessary.

-• Participate in a structured 30-week program with meetings twice a week.
+• Participate in a structured 30-week program with meetings once a week.

 RO DBT Therapy may NOT be for you, if you ARE: